How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 Self-respect helps when dealing with criticism.
 An assertive child can handle feedback without feeling attacked.

 For example, if someone suggests how they can improve, they might respond, “I understand, and I’ll work on that.”
-This shows they can take criticism without letting it hurt their confidence.
+This shows they can accept criticism without letting it hurt their confidence.

 However, if a child isn’t assertive, they might react differently.
 They could get defensive, feel hurt, or even argue back by saying things like, “You’re wrong!” or “That’s unfair!”